syncfusion-content/wpf-docs/wpf/PDF/Pages.md

-> _Note: To import the document asynchronously for Windows Store apps, refer the_ [Asynchronous Support](http://help.syncfusion.com/ug/windows%20forms/pdf/documents/asynchronoussupport.htm) _section._
+> Note: To import the document asynchronously for Windows Store apps, refer the_ [Asynchronous Support](http://help.syncfusion.com/ug/windows%20forms/pdf/documents/asynchronoussupport.htm) _section.

 ## TextElement

 ### Drawing Text

-PDF provides higher-level facilities that permit an application to describe, select, and render glyphs conveniently and efficiently.
+PDF provides higher-level facilities that permit an application to describe, select, and render glyphs conveniently and efficiently.
 Drawing Text in a PDF document is made simpler and similar to .NET GDI API.
 This section demonstrates you on how a string is drawn in a PDF page by using Essential PDF.

 The DrawString method draws the text string at the specified location with the selected Brush and Font.

-[C#]
+{% highlight c# %}